CN Bala Subdivision: History

 The Bala Subdivision's operations changed significantly after 1996, when CN registered a series of applications to abandon sections of the Newmarket Subdivision.
 This forced the remaining through passenger services along the Newmarket Subdivision south of Washago to relocate to the Bala Subdivision, namely the Ontario Northland Railway's Northlander and the Via Rail Canadian, the latter of which subsequently adopted a route similar to the pre-1960s Super Continental, and initially had a scheduled travel time of 4 hours and 15 minutes to Parry Sound as a limited express with only one intermediate stop, at Washago.

 In 2005, CN and CP negotiated the creation of a directional running zone utilizing both of their lines.
 Starting at mile 146 (Boyne) just south of Parry Sound, all northbound trains began using the CP Parry Sound Subdivision, while southbound trains, including Via passenger and CP freight trains, began using the Bala Subdivision exclusively.
-The long-defunct CP passenger station was reactivated, creating an unusual situation where the unified Via passenger services used both of the historic CN and CP stations in a single community.
+The long-closed CP passenger station was reactivated, creating an unusual situation where the unified Via passenger services used both of the historic CN and CP stations in a single community.
 As of 2019, the Via Rail Canadian continues to use the CP station for northbound trains and the CN station for southbound ones.

 Starting in the early 2010s, Metrolinx, the provincial Crown agency which oversees GO Transit operations, began to invest more heavily in the line.
 A significant milestone in this was the inclusion of the segment of the line from Rosedale Valley Road north through the Don Valley to Doncaster Junction in a CA$310.5 million combined purchase of track from CN in 2012, which also included a portion of the Oakville Subdivision.
 In 2016, for the first time since the launch of GO train service along the line, regular GO Transit revenue service was extended north of Richmond Hill station to a new station at Gormley, complementing a new train depot which had been constructed in 2014.
 This was followed by plans for a Bloomington station, construction on which began in 2017.